bouwe77/temba/readme.md

 }
 ```

-### No auth (yet)
+If you request a resource (URI) that does not exist, a `404 Not Found` response is returned.

+Soksawat only supports JSON.
+If you send a request with invalid formatted JSON, a `400 Bad Request` response is returned.

+If you use an HTTP method that is not supported (everything but GET, POST, PUT and DELETE), a `405 Method Not Allowed` response is returned.

+On the root URI (e.g. http://localhost:8080/) only a GET request is supported, which shows you a message the API is working.
+All other HTTP methods on the root URI return a `405 Method Not Allowed` response.

-Soksawat offers no ways for authentication or authorization, so if someone knows how to reach the API, they can read and mutate all your data.
+Soksawat offers no ways for authentication or authorization (yet?), so if someone knows how to reach the API, they can read and mutate all your data, unless you restrict this in another way.

-# Features

-Current:
-...

-Upcoming:
-...

-Not (and never will be) supported:
-...
+Also nested routes are not supported (yet?), so every URI has the /:resource/:id structure and there is no way to indicate any relation, apart from within the JSON itself perhaps.

+## When NOT to use

+As you've read, Soksawat is very limited in its functionality and this is mostly deliberate to keep it simple.
+It is not meant as an enterprise solution.

+However, because it uses a database instead of JSON file, it may be a quite robust solution for your use case.

 # Under the hood

-...

-# Roadmap

-...
+Soksawat is built with JavaScript, Node and Express.